sumitmalik51/purviewlab/modules/module10.md

 1. Using [Postman](https://www.postman.com/product/rest-client/) once more, create a new **HTTP request** as per the details below.

     * Paste the copied endpoint into the URL (e.g. `https://YOUR_PURVIEW_ACCOUNT.purview.azure.com/catalog`)
-    * Add the following at the end of the URL to complete the endpoint: `/api/atlas/v2/glossary/term/{termGuid}`
+    * Add the following at the end of the URL to complete the endpoint: `/api/atlas/v2/glossary/term/{termGuid}`, Replace {termGuid} with the GUID you copied in the previous exercise

-    Note: Calling this particular endpoint will result in **deleting a glossary term**.
+   > **Note**: Calling this particular endpoint will result in **deleting a glossary term**.

     | Property | Value |
     | --- | --- |
     | HTTP Method | `DELETE` |